Drill (British band)

-Drill are a band from North East England.
+Drill are an English rock band from Newcastle upon Tyne.
 They were formed in early 1989 and released albums on the Abstract Sounds, Retribution Records and Muza Muza labels.
 After splitting in 1994 they reformed in 2005 releasing a new album in 2008.
 The Drill project was shelved late 2009.

 Drill are notable for not using a drummer and for writing industrial rock music with time signature and tempo changes within each song and for writing songs that do not follow the typical verse, chorus, bridge etc. song structures.

 History

 1989 - 1994

 Kev Wilkinson and Tony O'Brien started Drill in 1989.
 Following the success of early demos and support slots with Bomb Disneyland (later to be known as Bomb Everything) and Ride the band recorded and released the album Skin Down in 1991 on Abstract Sounds.
 The album was well received by the music press, with Melody Maker describing it as "a musical white knuckle ride".
 The line-up at this time was: